Tristan-D-19/nuvalence-interview/README.md

 Overall the implementation was minimal and I would have liked to add in profile photos on each contact.
 If i was given more time I would have liked to styled the app more and give it some life and some voip mocking to really make the app feel like a phone.

-Also given more time I would have like to test this app out in app engine.